 3. established pursuant to the planned development standards of Section 17-8-0500.

 3. An adult use cannabis dispensary shall be located no closer than 500 feet from any school; such distance shall be measured on a straight line from the nearest property line of the school to the nearest property line of the lot to be occupied by the adult use cannabis dispensary.
+Notwithstanding the foregoing, if a proposed adult use cannabis dispensary is to be located within the area bounded by Division Street, Lake Michigan, Roosevelt Road, and Halsted Street, then the limitation as to the required distance from a school shall be 500 feet or such lesser distance as established in the Type I Zoning Map Amendment or a planned development authorizing such use.

-4. A cannabis infuser or cannabis processor may share enclosed facilities with cannabis craft growing, processing or dispensing organizations, provided all cannabis and currency is separately stored and secured.
+4. A cannabis infuser or cannabis processor may share enclosed facilities with cannabis craft grow-ing, processing or dispensing organizations, provided all cannabis and currency is separately stored and secured.

 6. A cannabis cultivation center, cannabis craft grower, cannabis infuser or cannabis processor is a permitted use by-right in “M2” and “M3” districts if such use is located more than 660 feet from any residential district.
 Special use approval is required for a cannabis cultivation center, cannabis craft grower, cannabis infuser or cannabis processor in “M2” and “M3” districts when such use is located within 660 feet of any residential district.